-There were those brief years I pastored a 600-member church, the most prestigious in town.
+I’ve eaten lots of humble pie in my life.
+There were those years I pastored a prestigious 600-member church.
 Growth was instantaneous.
-A full-time assistant minister was added to staff early in my second year.
+An assistant minister was added to staff early in my second year.
 I was publishing in a variety of Christian magazines.
 Climbing up the career ladder!
 Rung by rung.
 Though afraid of heights, I kept moving higher.
 Or so I thought.

 I hadn’t noticed, since I was mainly focused on myself and my career, that angels were at work.
 Sawing ever so carefully through the upper rungs of that ladder.
 Up I went, the rungs broke away, and down I came!
-Like a rug had been pulled out.
-Pastor Humpty-Dumpty came a tumblin’ down!
+Humpty-Dumpty came a tumblin’ down!
 That was decades ago.
-Seems like someone else’s story.

 I’ve learned that humble pie is an acquired taste.
 What I had been feasting on was poison to my relationship with the Lord.
 I thank Him for a hard fall as He was underneath me, catching me, cradling me in His loving arms, placing me back on my feet to move forward for Him.
 This took awhile.